WheteThunger/BoomboxDurability/README.md

 ## Features

-- Allows customizing decay damage that deployable boomboxes take while playing
+- Allows configuring deployable boomboxes to decay while playing

 ## Notes

 - This plugin does not affect portable boomboxes.
-For those, you can use [Never Wear](https://umod.org/plugins/never-wear) and add the `fun.boomboxportable` item to the config.
+Portable boomboxes decay while playing by default.
+If you don't want portable boomboxes to decay, you can install [Never Wear](https://umod.org/plugins/never-wear) and add the `fun.boomboxportable` item to its config.
-- As of the August 2021 Rust update, deployable boom boxes no longer take decay damage by default.
-However, you can continue to use this plugin to add decay damage if you want.
+- This plugin was originally developed to reduce boombox decay, but as of the August 2021 Rust update, deployable boom boxes no longer decay by default.
+Now, the only reason to use the plugin is to make boomboxes decay.

 ## Permission